metamesh/metamesh.org/content/english/standalone/more.md

    * Individual donations
    * Income from contracted work.

    So, the work we do is not “free,” we just use sources other than individual residents or households for revenue.
-We ask our users for a $10/month per household suggested donation to help cover maintenance costs.
-That being said, we NEVER shut off services to households who don’t contribute donations, and we assist communities in finding sustainable ways to cover any incurred costs.
+We will not shut off services to households unless they request it, and we assist communities in finding sustainable ways to cover any incurred costs.

 ![](https://lh6.googleusercontent.com/662-pEd4-U0GWvWHyONcY-Dntx93NXWyyVaAagzcHQ4mpK8Ei06lJnC0a_Mau3rkpwcCe_X5zPrBH48lqjf_BYtk59gxR92gwChB6VN4P-eiqDyXu_p9JDI-iIM5e3Rj6V2Mz25r)​**Is The Meta Mesh Network secure?**
 MMWC uses the same security measures other big name ISPs use.
 While no WiFi network security is without vulnerabilities, it is extremely unlikely for a breach to occur.
 For more on the technological capabilities/limitations, we recommend watching [Jon Zeolla's Talk on the subject](https://www.youtube.com/watch?v=K0FWXLLHDTo).
 Jon works with Steel City Information Security and is very well-versed in how bad guys break WiFi security.